 Yes, if your hair loss is not genetic.
 However, we recommend seeking the help of a professional, as using the wrong shampoos, hair products and/or DIY treatments could potentially worsen your hair loss.

 It depends on the cause of hair loss.
-The good news is, if your hair loss is due to temporary stress or hormonal changes, regrowth is likely with proper treatment.
+The good news is, that if your hair loss is due to temporary stress or hormonal changes, regrowth is likely with proper treatment.
 Consult a specialist for tailored advice on hair regrowth options.

 No, female hair loss treatments in Singapore generally cause minimal discomfort.
 Most procedures are non-invasive and focus on revitalising your scalp without pain.

 Consider your family history and hair loss pattern.
 Genetic hair loss often starts at the centre parting with finer strands over time, influenced by family history.
-Temporary hair loss, like Telogen Effluvium, involves increased shedding across the scalp without thinning strands, and lacks a strong family link.
+Temporary hair loss, like Telogen Effluvium, involves increased shedding across the scalp without thinning strands and lacks a strong family link.

 Certain foods in your diet may contribute to hair loss.
 Consider limiting the consumption of these foods: